Demonstration

 have been busy this year.

-Many companies of all sizes have been hit with fines this year.
-With 438 fines for GDPR violations GDPR €830 million, it has been a very good year for European data protection agencies.
+Many companies of all sizes have had to dig deep into their pockets this year.
+With 438 fines GDPR 830 million euros for GDPR violations, it has been a very successful year for European data protection authorities.

 Indeed, according to the CMS , a website that lists all fines imposed by European agencies that are made public, the total amount of fines in 2022 was €831,850,110.